ledlaux/pikoPD/README.md

 | 93        | Delay Bypass           |
 | 120       | Debug Console Toggle   |

-Keep limiter on for a safe volume.
+Keep limiter ON for a safe volume.

 ## Sample loading